cal-itp/data-infra/docs/analytics_tools/rt_analysis.md

 #### Generate Stop Delay View

-This step uses the generated interpolator objects to estimate and store speed and delay information for every trip along every segment.
-Segments are generally from transit stop to transit stop, but where stops are less frequent we add segments every kilometer to support granular analysis of express and rural transit routes.
+This step uses the generated interpolator objects to estimate and store speed and delay information for every trip at each stop.
+Where stops are less frequent we add "virtual stops" every kilometer to support granular analysis of express and rural transit routes.

 The results of this step are saved in OperatorDayAnalysis.stop_delay_view, a geodataframe.